 Instructions for filling out the e-form – Annual information return, payments of interest, calling for withholding of tax at source 2018

 This guidance concerns the VSKTVYSL information return.
-Electronic filing is required for the 2017 reporting year as the paper-printed form is no longer available.
+Electronic filing is required for the 2017 reporting year and later years because the paper-printed form is no longer available.

 Filers must use this information return format for reporting their payments of interest on bank account deposits, interest on personnel service office deposits ('employees' bank', huoltokonttori in Finnish) interest on the balances of client accounts in payment institutions and the interest on bonds and debentures.